tru0067/dotfiles/install_notes.md

 and then log out and back in.

-I typically configure my keyboard/mouse with sway on a per device basis, good options to know are:
+I typically configure my inputs and outputs with sway on a per device basis, good options to know are:
 ```
 input <keyboard> {
     xkb_layout "tt"